chui15/hon-media-sd/README.md

-# HON Media SD
+# Hon Media SD

-HON Media SD is a static site developed using GatsbyJS and TailwindCSS to highlight services offered by an independent consulting group.
+Hon Media SD is a static site developed using GatsbyJS and TailwindCSS to highlight services offered by an independent consulting group.

 ## Technologies Used